taha-parsayan/OPETIA-docs/source/what_is_opetia.rst

    Furthermore, OPETIA can now be run on Windows as well!
 In addition to macOS and Ubuntu.

+   The data processing pipeline has NOT changed, and is the same as in the Publication.

-   In general, the changes include:
+   In general, what has changed in the new version of OPETIA:

-   Removing the dependency of FSL functions.
+   Adding the processing if dynamic PET images.
-   Using Python packages (Ants, Nibabel, Matplotlib, Numpy) for data processing.
+   Using Python packages (Ants, Nibabel, Matplotlib, Numpy) for data processing instead of FSL functions.
    Ability to run OPETIA on Windows, macOS, and Ubuntu.
    Using one GUI for the whole software, instead of multiple GUIs for every tool.
    Adding the MRIcroGL for the image visualization and also DICOM to NIfTI conversion of images.
    Adding a log box to print the data processing stages and possible errors.
    Adding the data processing pipeline flowchart for more clarity.

+   What has not changed:

+   Data processing pipeline and method.
+   Input and output data structure.
+   Brain atlas for ROI analysis (Harvard-Oxford brain atlas).
+   SUVR calculation method.
+   Volume calculation method.